 International Credential Evaluation Service

-Applicants who have completed post-secondary studies outside of Canada, the United States, Australia, or New Zealand will require a comprehensive evaluation of their undergraduate degree by the International Credential Evaluation Service (ICES).
+Applicants who have completed post-secondary studies outside of Canada, the United States, the United Kingdom, Australia, or New Zealand will require a comprehensive evaluation of their undergraduate degree by the International Credential Evaluation Service (ICES).
 View the criteria for submitting documents on the ICES website

 Submit your documents for evaluation well in advance of the graduate program application deadline.
 ICES comprehensive reports can take a minimum of 6-8 weeks to process.